 Product liability law varies from state to state, but these laws usually involve the legal theories of negligence, breach of warranty, and strict liability.

 Knowing whether you have a case after a product-related injury may make scheduling a consultation with a Kansas City product liability attorney.
-You may have the elements of a product liability claim in Kansas City if you can show that an item you bought or used contained a defect and that this defect caused the injuries and damages in question.
+You may have the elements of a product liability claim in Kansas City, or anywhere in Missouri, if you can show that an item you bought or used contained a defect and that this defect caused the injuries and damages in question.
 This is the basic burden of proof an injured consumer will have in a product liability suit in Missouri or Kansas.